maxhoffmann/old-maximilianhoffmann.com/article/building-ios-web-apps/_building-ios-web-apps.md

 ### Local Web Server

 While developing your application it is useful to see changes instantly and without the need of a server.
 That’s why I recommend you to install and start [MAMP](http://www.mamp.info/).
-This application allows you to choose a folder, which will be displayed at `http://localhost` and at your IP address on mobile devices if they are in the same wireless network as your computer.
-To find your computer’s IP go to __System Preferences > Network__.
+This application allows you to choose a folder, which will be displayed at `http://localhost` and at your <abbr>IP</abbr> address on mobile devices if they are in the same wireless network as your computer.
+To find your computer’s <abbr>IP</abbr> go to __System Preferences > Network__.
 It will probably look like 192.168.0.X therefore you should be able to open the web app from your device at `http://192.168.0.X`.
 For instant updates when saving a file you can use tools like [LiveReload](http://livereload.com/).

 ### Hiding Safari’s chrome